gamma-gun/armory/README.md

 ### Unit Membership
 Ongoing duties and opportunities for Guard members within their unit, including:

-#### Garrison Operations
-Specifics on peacetime duties, training, and activities for Guard members stationed at a home base.
+- **Garrison Operations:** Specifics on peacetime duties, training, and activities for Guard members stationed at a home base.

-#### Deployment
-Details the deployment process and support resources for members and their families during deployment periods.
+- **Deployment:** Details the deployment process and support resources for members and their families during deployment periods.

 ### Expiration of Term of Service (ETS)
 Guidance for members approaching or considering the end of their service term, including transition support and re-enlistment information.